 What changed on March 1st,2017?

-With the new program, residents are able to recycle some additional materials at curbside (aerosol containers, dairy cartons, and a few other new items).
-Some items, including plastic bags, glass and styrofoam cannot be collected curbside, but can be taken to a depot for free recycling.
-The recycler requires these materials to be separated from curbside recyclables because they can break easily or are more difficult to sort.
-Keeping them separate allows the materials to be recycled more efficiently and to the highest possible use.
+From March 1st, 2017, residents are able to recycle some additional materials at curbside (aerosol containers, dairy cartons, and a few other new items).
+Some items, including plastic bags, glass, and styrofoam are not currently collected through the curbside program, but can be taken to a depot for free recycling.
+Recycle BC requires these materials to be separated from other curbside recyclables because they can break easily or are more difficult to sort.
+Keeping them separate allows the materials to be recycled more efficiently for the highest possible use.

 Changes to the program are highlighted below.
 A more detailed list and explanation of the accepted materials is provided at the bottom of this webpage.

 Looking for recycling/disposal options for items?

 In addition to the new materials we are accepting at curbside, you can continue to place the following recyclables in your containers for weekly collection.

 Material Preparation Reminders